Skip to Main Content

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict editorial integrity, this post may contain references to products from our partners.
 Here’s an explanation for how we make money.

-Rates are headed downward, say the majority of rate watchers polled by Bankrate.
+With the Federal Reserve's recent announcement, rates are likely to drop in the coming week, say the majority of rate watchers polled by Bankrate.

-The average 30-year fixed rate was 7.19 percent as of Jan.
-15, according to Bankrate’s national survey of large lenders, up from 7.08 last week.
+The average 30-year fixed rate was 6.76 percent as of March 19, according to Bankrate’s national survey of large lenders, down 1 basis point from the previous week.

 Estimate your monthly mortgage payment based on current rates using this calculator.